DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 Subsequent runs only required if menu item privileges change.

 ## 2. Initiate user security groups
-Ability to automaticall group similar users by:
+Ability to automatically group similar users
-- **User groups** - Linked to 'System administration > Users > User groups'
-- **Microsoft Entra ID security groups** - Linked to 'System administration > Users > Groups'.
-Option controlled by the MSFT config key for AAD
-- **Security roles** - Machine learning used to group users by similar security roles.
-Ability to limit number of groups created with 'Maximum number of groups'
-- **Security privileges** - Machine learning used to group users by similar security privileges.
-Ability to limit number of groups created with 'Maximum number of groups'

 > Note: This step is only available on **Security insights by user**. <br>

 **Parameters:**
 - Use **Select foundation data for user group creation** to create the user groups by either:
-    - User groups - utilizes D365 user groups setup in **System administration > Users > User groups**.
+    - **User groups** - utilizes D365 user groups setup in **System administration > Users > User groups**.
 For this option it is not required to rerun the initiate step if more users are added or roles/privilegs change for a user.
+    - **Microsoft Entra ID security groups** - utilizes Active Directory Security groups, available via 'System administration > Users > Groups'.
+Option controlled by the MSFT config key for AAD
-    - Security roles - machine learning is used to group users with similar security roles.
+    - **Security roles** - machine learning is used to group users with similar security roles.
-    - Security privileges - machine learning is used to group users with similar security privileges.
+    - **Security privileges** - machine learning is used to group users with similar security privileges.
 - Enter the **Maximum number of groups** that should be created.
-Disabled when 'User groups' are selected.
+Enabled where 'Security roles' or 'Security privileges' are selected.

-## 3. Fetch interaction data from application Insights
+## 3. Fetch interaction data from application insights
-Fetch user interation data from Azure applicable Insights
+Fetch user interation data from Azure Applications Insights

 **Parameters:**
 - Select the applicable **Azure application Insights connection** setup in [Insights for user access and security parameters](Parameters.md)